 Routes are broken into segments, and schedules are designed to give each route segment a specified running time within which the segment should be able to be traversed.
 Scheduled running times should be set so as to maximize the percentage of time a given route segment can be run in the allotted time while minimizing the need for additional resources.
-As on time performance is considered by the Authority to be arriving at the end of a route segment between one minute early and six minutes late, running time should be set to maximize the number of vehicles which will arrive 'on time' to a time point (the stop at the end of a route segment where on time performance is measured).
+On Time Performance will be calculated based on departing the first and intermediate timepoints between one minute early and five minutes late and arriving to the last timepoint at end of one directions of a route between one minute early and five minutes late.

-For fiscal year 2018, Port Authority aims for a system level on-time performance of 75%.
-This may be increased over time as the Authority continues to adopt technologies and softwares that better allow for adjustments based on field observations.
+Port Authority aims for a system level on-time performance of 73%.
+This may be increased over time as the Authority continues to adopt technologies and software that better allow for adjustments based on field observations.
 This is further broken down by route type:

-• Rapid:
+- Rapid:

-BRT: 85%LRT: 90%
+- o BRT: 85%

+- o LRT: 90%

-• Local and Key Corridor: 75%
+- Local and Coverage: 75%

-• Express: 73%
+- Commuter: 80%